Teriks/LibLSLCC/README.md

 # Python Build Scripts

-The Python build scripts require python 2.7.* or 3.* to be installed.
+The Python build scripts require python 3.* to be installed.
 You must also have an appropriate version of Visual Studios installed on Windows, or the Mono development package if your on *nix.

 If your using Windows, you must install python and add it to your path if you want to call this script from the command line.